dd32/td-gh-ex/readme.txt

-## Copyright
+## Copyright & Licence

-aemi WordPress Theme, Copyright 2018 Guillaume COQUARD
+aemi WordPress Theme, Copyright 2018 Guillaume COQUARD.

 aemi is distributed under the terms of the MIT License.